amin-tohidi/Simple-classification-using-Heb-and-Perceptron-neural-networks/README.md

 The project you observed is a simple and prototype of artificial neural networks in which the volume of calculations can be seen.
-To know and work with large and complex networks such as ???
-Knowing and how these networks work can be helpful.
+To know and work with large and complex networks such as #YOLO , #FasterRCNN  Knowing and how these networks work can be helpful.